Culture of El Salvador: Sports

 The main football clubs in El Salvador play in the Primera División de Fútbol de El Salvador, which is made up of the top ten clubs.
 Below the Primera División exists a second level or Segunda División, made up of 24 teams split into two groups of twelve.
 There is promotion and relegation between the two divisions at the end of each season.

 As of late 2021, El Salvador's women's national volleyball team has been among the top contenders in Central America's AFECAVOL (Asociación de Federaciones CentroAmericanas de Voleibol) zone.

+Events hosted by El Salvador

+The nation will host surfing competitions for the 2031 Pan American Games with the rest of the sports taking place in Asunción, Paraguay.
+El Salvador will also host the 2027 FIBA Women's AmeriCup.

 Traditions and Events

 El Salvador celebrates many holidays and traditions, including International Women's Day.

 Another big tradition that El salvador celebrates is “Las Bolas De Fuego” translated to “The Balls of Fire”.
 This festival includes 2 teams that light up a ball of cloth on fire and start throwing it towards each other like it is a game of dodgeball.
 For outsiders, this tradition may seem strange but it is something that brings thousands of Salvadorans together and unites the country for a day.
 There are many reasons as to why this event is celebrated the way it is but the most well-known reason is because of the Volcanic eruption that occurred in 1658.
 Balls of fire from the eruption destroyed the town of Nejapa, resulting in everyone fleeing the town.
 This tragic chain of events is what made the annual event popular.
 They also celebrate San Miguel.
 San Miguel takes place every November during the festivities in honor of their patron, Our Lady of Peace.
 Another holiday they support is Fiesta de San Salvador.
 Fiesta de San Salvador is celebrated annually on August 6.
 Founded in the 16th century, the national holiday celebrates Salvadoran identity and marks the Transfiguration of Jesus Christ.